 Traveling Without Worries

 While some travel hiccups may be inevitable this holiday season, ATM fees don’t have to be.
 You can skip ATM and overdraft fees with a SoFi Money® cash management account.
-Use any ATM worldwide that accepts Visa® and we’ll reimburse you for the fees.
+Use any ATM worldwide that accepts Mastercard® and we’ll reimburse you for the fees.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.